That zombie's got armor! ...I want armor!

-One of the more interesting Real Life examples was the Russian habit of deliberately building railroads at a different gauge then the rest of Europe.
+- One of the more interesting Real Life examples was the Russian habit of deliberately building railroads at a different gauge than the rest of Europe.
 This was to prevent them being used by invaders.

-Averted, however, in the USSR's Winter War and Continuation War with Finland.
+- Averted, however, in the USSR's Winter War and Continuation War with Finland.
 Both sides used variants of the Mosin-Nagant—Finland had been part of the Russian Empire, after all.
-While the cartriges used with a little different, they were similar enough that captured Finnish ammunition could be used in the Soviet ones.
+While the cartridges used were a little different, they were similar enough that captured Finnish ammunition could be used in the Soviet ones.

 - In a similar vein, after NATO standardized 80mm mortars, the Soviets designed an 81mm mortar.
 The Soviet weapon could use captured NATO shells, at reduced efficiency, but the NATO weapon could not safely fire Soviet shells.

 - Similar was done in the 50's when the Soviets adopted a new pistol cartridge; since they'd already had their own guns loaded with enemy ammo used against them during World War IInote , when it looked like they would be adopting a 9mm round, they opted to make it shorter but wider than the existing 9x19mm so that nobody could use stolen enemy ammo in their own guns in the event of another war.

 - Attempts to make this trope Truth in Television with Skyfall-style lockout systems have so far met with failure.
 Biometrics are expensive, and military, police and civilian consumers are reluctant to trust lower-tech options like magnetic or infrared lockouts because of technophobia.